The author is a guitarist and bassist with over 35 years of experience as a musician.

 Long Live the Shredder

 I hope this article gave you some idea of where to start on your quest for the right guitar to meet your needs.
 I'll admit some of the options are little pricey, but there are some great metal guitars under $300 out there as well.

-Remember that great guitar players have used all kind of different instruments, and even though the guitars recommended above have served shredders well over the years there is nothing wrong with choosing your own path.
+Remember that great guitar players have used all kinds of different instruments, and even though the guitars recommended above have served shredders well over the years there is nothing wrong with choosing your own path.

 Keep on practicing, never give up, and good luck on your quest to find the best guitar for shredding!